chastep/widget_orderer/README.md

 * [RubyGems](https://rubygems.org/pages/download)
 * ruby 2.6.5 (I recommend using [rbenv](https://github.com/rbenv/rbenv) to configure your local ruby/rails version)
 * rails 6.0.0 ([rails gem download](https://rubygems.org/gems/rails/versions/4.2.6))
+* yarn 1.13.0 (https://yarnpkg.com/en/) - dependency manager, installed out of habit/future development potential
 * postgresql 11.5 ([download](https://www.postgresql.org/download/), I recommend using the Homebrew download if you have a mac)

 ## Testing/Additional Applications

 [Rspec](https://rspec.info/) is used for all test coverage.
+To run locally just run `rspec`.
 All major controller and model functionality is covered in the `spec` directory.

 A variety of gems are used to increase app functionality.
 A list below: